doppl3r/kinematic-character-controller-example/readme.md

  - Run development libraries `npm run dev`
  - Use the link it provides

+## Vite

+This example uses [Vite](https://vitejs.dev) for hosting a local environment and includes commands to package/compile for web (similar to Webpack).

+## Vue.js

+Vue.js is used for the game UI, and leverages the latest "Composition API" introduced in version 3.
+Vue.js is "An approachable, performant and versatile framework for building web user interfaces".

+### Example Component

+ - [Button.vue](src/vue/Button.vue) - A simple Vue.js component you can modify.

 ## Build for release

 - Run build with `npm run build` to create a fresh `/dist` folder